-Cboe Exchange, Inc. (the "Exchange" or "Cboe Options") proposes to extend the pilot period related to the marketwide circuit breaker in Rule 5.22.
+Cboe BZX Exchange, Inc. ("BZX" or the "Exchange") is filing with the Securities and Exchange Commission (the "Commission") a proposal to extend the pilot related to the marketwide circuit breaker in Rule 11.18.
 The text of the proposed rule change is provided in Exhibit 5.

-The text of the proposed rule change is also available on the Exchange's website (http://www.cboe.com/ AboutCBOE/

-CBOELegalRegulatoryHome.aspx), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.
+The text of the proposed rule change is also available on the Exchange's website (http://markets.cboe.com/us/equities/regulation/rule\filings/bzx/), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.